ShortCircuit: AlphaZero-Driven Circuit Design: Conclusion

 \section{Conclusion}

-In this paper, we introduced \OurMethod{}, a novel transformer-based architecture designed to generate AIGs from target truth tables.
+In this paper, we introduced \OurMethod{}, a novel transformer-based architecture for generating AIGs from a target truth table.
 Our approach combines a structurally aware transformer model with an AlphaZero-inspired policy variant, enabling efficient navigation through the doubly exponential state space associated with truth tables.
-Through extensive experiments, we demonstrated the effectiveness of \OurMethod{} in producing high-quality AIGs that are significantly smaller than those generated by one of the state-of-the-art logic synthesis tools.
-Specifically, our method achieved a relative size reduction of $\percentdiff{\QCut}{\QOurMethod}\%$ and $\percentdiff{\QABC}{\QOurMethod}\%$ compared to the baselines \texttt{Cut} and \texttt{ABC}, respectively.
+In our experiments, we demonstrated the effectiveness of \OurMethod{} in producing high-quality AIGs that are significantly smaller than those generated by one of the state-of-the-art logic synthesis tools \texttt{ABC} and the trained Boolformer.
+Specifically, our method achieved a relative size reduction of $\percentdiff{\QABC}{\QOurMethod}\%$, and $\percentdiff{\QOurMethodB}{\QBoolformer}\%$ respectively.

-This work contributes to the expanding field of machine learning applications in chip design, showcasing the potential of deep learning techniques to revitalize the field with new perspectives.
-By harnessing the power of transformer models and the strategic search capabilities of AlphaZero, we demonstrated that it is possible to generate high-quality AIGs from truth tables, paving the way for future research in this area.
-Future work will focus on extending \OurMethod{} to handle AIGs with multiple outputs, integrating our approach with existing logic synthesis tools, exploring its application in industrial settings.
+This work contributes to the expanding field of ML applications in chip design, showcasing the potential of deep learning to revitalize the field with new perspectives.
+We demonstrated that it is possible to generate high-quality AIGs from truth tables, paving the way for future research in this area.
+Future work will focus on extending \OurMethod{} to handle AIGs with multiple outputs, integrating our approach with existing logic synthesis tools, and exploring its application in industrial settings.
 Finally, our goal is to enable the creation of more efficient, scalable, and innovative computing systems, and we believe that \OurMethod{} is an important step towards realizing this vision.